Zabdulkareem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 1. *whoami* script will print the effective username of the current user.
 - 2. *groups* command will print all the groups the current user is part of.
 - 3. *chown betty hello* changes the owner of the hello file to the user betty.
+- 4. *touch hello* will create an empty file.